SB 234 Keeping Kids Close to Home – Resources

 Cosponsors: Child Care Law Center, California Child Care Resource and Referral Network, SEIU California, UDW/AFSCME Local 3930

 Need to Know Information

-– SB 234 Frequently Asked Questions for Providers – read these frequently asked questions to learn about how this new law will impact you and your family child care home.
+– SB 234 Frequently Asked Questions – read these frequently asked questions to learn about how this new law will impact family child care homes.

 – The Basics One-Pager

 *Do you have a personal story to share?
 Email Julia Frudden

 – Email Updates – If you’re a family child care provider in California, sign up for updates about the new law, here.